kirei/dnssec-alg-update/dnssec-alg-update.md

 RSASHA1 had an implementation status of Must Implement, consistent with [@RFC4034].
 The status of RSASHA1 is set to Recommended to Implement consistent with RSASHA1-NSEC3-SHA1.
 The shift from Must Implement to Recommended to Implement is due to a perceived weakness in SHA1.

-The status of RSASHA256 is set to Must Implement as major deployments (such as the root zone) use these algorithms [ROOTDPS].
+The status of RSASHA256 is set to Must Implement as major deployments (such as the root zone) use these algorithms [@RZDPS].
 It is believed that RSA/SHA-256 or RSA/SHA-512 algorithms will replace older algorithms (e.g., RSA/SHA-1) that have a perceived weakness.

 All other algorithms used in DNSSEC specified without an implementation status are currently set to Optional.